What are individual plans?

 What happens if I don't have insurance?

-Beginning with 2014 federal taxes, many people who can afford health insurance but decide not to buy it will owe penalties when they file their taxes in the spring of 2015.
+Many people who can afford health insurance but decide not to buy it throughout the year will owe penalties when they file their taxes in the spring of the next year.

 What are the penalties?